yuana97/code-snippets/README.md

 ## Description

 Deployable, commented projects with detailed coding guides in each folder.
-Triple your income in six months by creating these projects.
+Triple your output in six months by creating these projects.

 ## More Resources